PritRaj1/NonConvex-RUST/README.md

 }
 ```

-See the 'examples' subdirectory for more information on how to the lib.
+See the 'examples' subdirectory for more information on how to use the lib.

 ## License